-In this tutorial, we will look into 6 different ways to find out whether a substring is a part of a string or not.
+In this tutorial, we will look into six different ways to check if a substring is a part of a string or not.
 Let's start with the most common one:

 indexOf() method.
-This method returns the position of the first occurrence of the substring.
-If no substring is found, it returns -1.
+This method returns the index of the first occurrence of the substring.
+If the string does not contain the given substring, it returns -1.

-indexOf() method is case sensitive and accepts two parameters.
-The first parameter is the substring to search for and the second optional parameter is the position to start the search (default to 0).
+indexOf() method is case-sensitive and accepts two parameters.
+The first parameter is the substring to search for, and the second optional parameter is the index to start the search from (default index is 0).

 var str = "The MEAN stack is MongoDB, Express.js, AngularJS, and Node.js"; str.indexOf('MongoDB') !== -1 // true str.indexOf('Java') !== -1 //false str.indexOf('Node', 5) !== -1 //true